JATOS/JATOS_docs/docs/Reference/jatos.js-Reference.md

 ### `jatos.batchSession.get`

 Convenience function: like `jatos.batchSession.find` but works with a key instead of a JSON Pointer.
 Therefore it works only on the first level of the session's object tree.
-It takes a name of an field within the Batch Session and returns the matching value.
-For all other levels of the object tree use jatos.batchSession.find.
+It takes a name of a field within the Batch Session and returns the matching value, or `undefined` if the key does not exist.
+For all other levels of the object tree use `jatos.batchSession.find`.
 Gets the object from the locally stored copy of the session and does not call the server.

 * _@param {string} name_ - name of the field
 * _@return {object}_ - the value that is stored under name